da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Experiments

-We show the performance of the high-level feature jet tagging network with 200 MHz and 1 GHz target clock frequencies in Table~\ref{tab:v_jsc_200MHz} and Table~\ref{tab:v_jsc_1GHz}, and the results for the particle-based jet tagging network with MLP Mixer in Table~\ref{tab:v_mlpm_200MHz}, respectively.
+To evaluate the performance of the standalone RTL code generation in \texttt{da4ml}, we show the performance of the high-level feature jet tagging network with 200 MHz and 1 GHz target clock frequencies in Table~\ref{tab:v_jsc_200MHz} and Table~\ref{tab:v_jsc_1GHz}, and the results for the particle-based jet tagging network with MLP Mixer in Table~\ref{tab:v_mlpm_200MHz}, respectively.
+For RTL generation, we use Verilog for benchmark in this section.
 The designs generated with \texttt{hls4ml} are marked with ``hls4ml+DA'', and the designs generated directly by \texttt{da4ml} with Verilog are marked with ``da4ml''.
 All designs are pipelined with an II of 1, and the delay constraint is set to 2 for each CMVM operation.
-For the standalone generated Verilog designs, we pipeline every 5 adders for the 200 MHz target clock frequency and every adder for the 1 GHz target clock frequency.
+For the standalone generated RTL designs, we pipeline every 5 adders for the 200 MHz target clock frequency and every adder for the 1 GHz target clock frequency.
 Global retiming is enabled in Vivado for the Verilog designs.

-The results show that the designs generated with \texttt{da4ml} can achieve lower LUT consumption by $5-20$\% compared to the designs generated in conjunction with \texttt{hls4ml} and synthesized with Vitis HLS.
-However, the reached $\mathrm{F}_\mathrm{max}$ is generally slightly lower.
+The results show that the designs generated in RTL directly with \texttt{da4ml} can achieve lower LUT consumption by $5-20$\% compared to the designs generated in conjunction with \texttt{hls4ml} and synthesized with Vitis HLS.
+However, the achieved $\mathrm{F}_\mathrm{max}$ is generally slightly lower.
 In particular, it can be noticed that the designs generated in conjunction with \texttt{hls4ml} are pipelined with more stages than the adder graph depth, which suggests that the HLS compiler is further breaking down the graph for timing optimization, a process not performed in the standalone code generation.
 We suspect this is the reason for the lower $\mathrm{F}_\mathrm{max}$ in the designs generated with \texttt{da4ml}.